![]() |

 Facilities: Wide range of budget accommodation, from cabins to bunkhouse and caravan/camping facilities.

-Tours in the area: 14 km north of Stuarts Well leads a dirt road to the Rainbow Valley Conservation Reserve.
-The 24 km track can be managed with a convetional car in dry weather.
+: 14 km north of Stuarts Well leads a dirt road to the Rainbow Valley Conservation Reserve.
+The 24 km track can be managed with a conventional car in dry weather.

 The main attraction are stunning red sandstone cliffs with rainbow-like bands of coloured rocks.
 The rocks are especially attractive in the early morning and late afternoon light.
 But even at noon it is worth to do the detour.